CYPH Collar Strategy

 CYPH thesis for this collar

-The market-implied 1-standard-deviation range for CYPH extends from approximately $0.55 on the downside to $1.65 on the upside.
+The market-implied 1-standard-deviation range for CYPH extends from approximately $0.35 on the downside to $0.95 on the upside.
 A CYPH collar hedges an existing long CYPH position with a protective put while financing the put cost via a short call; when the premiums roughly offset, the collar acts as a near-zero-cost insurance band around the current spot.
-As a Healthcare name, CYPH options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to CYPH-specific events.
+Current CYPH IV rank near 30.52% is mid-range against its 1-year distribution, so the IV signal is neutral; the collar thesis on CYPH should anchor more to the directional view and the expected-move geometry.
+As a Financial Services name, CYPH options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to CYPH-specific events.

 Frequently asked questions

-- A collar on CYPH is the collar strategy applied to CYPH (stock).
+A collar on CYPH is the collar strategy applied to CYPH (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With CYPH stock trading near $1.10, the strikes shown on this page are snapped to the nearest listed CYPH chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CYPH stock at $0.65 on the most recent close, the strikes shown on this page are snapped to the nearest listed CYPH chain strike and the premiums come straight from that session's bid/ask midpoint.

-- The breakeven for the CYPH collar priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+The breakeven for the CYPH collar priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current CYPH market-implied 1-standard-deviation expected move is approximately 49.57%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The CYPH market-implied 1-standard-deviation expected move in the same options snapshot is approximately 46.67%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.